 The David Statue

 The Accademia is home to the world-famous David statue by Michelangelo.
-Originally commissioned by the Opera del Duomo for the Cathedral of Florence, the David is certainly the most famous statue in Florence, and perhaps the world.
-Standing at fourteen feet tall, the marble statue depicts the biblical hero in the nude.
+Standing at fourteen feet tall, the marble statue depicts the biblical hero David before his battle with Goliath.
 The Accademia Gallery is the second most popular museum in the city (behind the Uffizi), which sometimes means long lines.

 Filippo Brunelleschi's Renaissance Dome - Exterior

 Florence's colorful Duomo is the city's most iconic landmark.
-The Duomo, also known as Santa Maria Del Fiore, is a magnificent Renaissance dome designed by Filippo Brunelleschi.
+The Duomo, also known as Santa Maria Del Fiore, is a magnificent Gothic church adorned with an iconic red dome.
+Within Piazza del Duomo, you will also visit the Baptistry of St. John and the Florence bell tower.
 From outside the cathedral, learn about the amazing piece of architecture, and see the famed bronze Baptistry Doors.
-Praised by generations of artists and art historians, the famed doors depict stunning scenes from the Old Testament.

 Did you know that Florence is the birthplace of gelato?
 On this walking tour, we pass by our favorite gelato shop in Florence and you're welcome to stop and buy one to try.
 Or, take note of where the shop is and come back later after dinner for a sweet treat.

 Florence is also home to some of the best food in Italy.
 Learn about the history of trippa, a popular Florentine street food.
 If you dare, buy some to sample - you might be surprised at how good it is.
 Now it’s time to break for lunch - we’d never let you go hungry in Italy.
 We suggest picking up lunch to go and sitting in a piazza.